pri1712/Securechat1/README.md

 Account Management: Supports account creation, login, and logout functionalities.

-Message Encryption: Encrypts messages using a DH encryption method.

-Concurrency Control: Ensures thread-safe access to shared resources using mutexes.
+Message Encryption: Encrypts messages using RC4 and a key that is derived using the DH key exchange algo Concurrency Control: Ensures thread-safe access to shared resources using mutexes.